Madeira wine: Winemaking

 A dry Madeira made from the Sercial grape.

 The initial winemaking steps of Madeira start out like most other wines: grapes are harvested, crushed, pressed, and then fermented in either stainless steel or oak casks.
 The grape varieties destined for sweeter wines – Bual and Malvasia – are often fermented on their skins to leach more phenols from the grapes to balance the sweetness of the wine.
 Drier wines – made from Sercial, Verdelho, and Negra Mole – are separated from their skins prior to fermentation.
 Depending on the level of sweetness desired, fermentation of the wine is halted at some point by the addition of neutral grape spirits.

 Younger wines (typically 3 and 5 years old) undergo the estufagem aging process to produce Madeira's distinctive flavor by artificial heating, whereas the wines destined for long aging are barrel-aged using only the naturally high temperatures of the barrel storage rooms (see canteiro process).

 Colourings such as caramel colouring have been used in the past to give some consistency (see also Whiskey), although this practice is decreasing.

 Aging process

 Barrels of wine aging in the sun: the unique aging process of Madeira wine in which heat and temperature helped protect the wine for long sea voyages through tropical climates.

 What makes Madeira wine production unique is how the wines are aged in relatively high temperatures, meant to duplicate the effect of a long sea voyage on the aging barrels through tropical climates.
 Three main methods are used to heat the wine during aging.
 Two of the three methods belong to the estufagem process (estufa means hothouse or stove in Portuguese), in which artificial heat is used to accelerate the aging process of the wines, whereas the canteiro process is used for the older and more expensive wines and employs only the natural heat of the barrel warehouses.
+Estufagem is mainly associated with younger, less expensive Madeira, while the best wines are aged in cask by the slower canteiro method for many years or decades.